technoplato/common/README.md

 3. Amends the commit to include the updated file structure
 4. Adds an entry to the .cursor-updates file with the commit link
 5. Commits the updated .cursor-updates file
+6. Pushes all changes to the remote repository

 See the agent-flow.mdc file for more workflow commands and documentation.